-- 1. Effective January 1, 2019, the mileage reimbursement rate for travel will increase from \$0.545 per mile to \$0.58 cents per mile.
-Updated rates can be found on the Comptroller's Textravel site. - Use Google maps for determining mileage between cities. - 2.
-You may itemize mileage on a point-to-point basis, which includes physical address or destinations (i.e. Headquarters (your home/office) to TREC headquarters 200 miles; TREC headquarters to restaurant 3 miles; restaurant to hotel 1 mile).
+- Effective January 1, 2020, the mileage reimbursement rate for travel is \$0.575 cents per mile.
+Updated rates can be found on the Comptroller's Textravel site.
+Use Google maps for determining mileage between cities. - You may itemize mileage on a point-to-point basis, which includes physical address or destinations (i.e. Headquarters (your home/office) to TREC headquarters 200 miles; TREC headquarters to restaurant 3 miles; restaurant to hotel 1 mile).